rajach-1854-11/North-Star/CONTRIBUTING.md

 # Contributing to **North Star**

-“authored by me + AI assistant” - I designed this to ensure co pilot agent behaviour and to prevent mistakes.
+> Authored by me with the assistance of an AI pair-programmer (Copilot).
+> This document was intentionally designed to guide consistent Copilot Agent behavior and prevent architectural or RBAC violations during generation.

 > **Where to put this file?**
 >